Hinduism in Hong Kong

 Hinduism is a minor faith in Hong Kong growing with South Asian birth growth.
 It is practised by descendants of migrants from the Indian subcontinent who are mainly businessmen.
-Hinduism is represented by 0.5% of Hong Kong population.
-There are 40,000 Hindus as of 2010.
-In 2016, it increased to 1.3% with 100,000 Hindus.
+Hinduism represented 0.5% of Hong Kong's population with 40,000 Hindus as of 2010.
+By 2016, the Hindu population had increased to 100,000 or 1.3% of the total.